parmentelat/nbhosting/fedora/installation.md

 ## settings (optional)

-**WARNING** this aspect of the system is undergoing quite substantial changes **WARNING**

 ### what ?

 There are a few settings available for a course; as of this writing:

+* a boolean `autopull` flag; when enabled, nbhosting will pull from git every hour or so;
 * docker image name to use; the default is the coursename, so `flotpython` looks for image `flotpython`; however images are big and tedious to build, so you could want to share another course's image
 * students that are considered *staff*; corresponding hashes will be ignored when building usage statistics

 * list of static mappings; see below
 * sectioning and tracks; see below

-By experience, the first two settings seem to make more sense on a nbhosting deployment basis; the dev and prod boxes will not necessarily align on these.
+By experience, the first 3 settings seem to make more sense on a nbhosting deployment basis; the dev and prod boxes will not necessarily align on these.

-The last ones on the other hand seem to depend on the git repo structure only, and so are defined from files in the course repo.
+The last 2 settings,  ones on the other hand seem to depend on the git repo structure only, and so are defined from files in the course repo.

 ### how ?

-##### image and staff
+##### autopull, image and staff

-The 2 first settings are stored in text files, e.g.

-* `$NBHROOT/courses/flotpython/.staff`
-* `$NBHROOT/courses/flotpython/.image`

-that can be edited directly, or be changed with `nbh course-settings`; run with `--help` for more details
+This is configurable from the Web UI; go the the course management page, and click the orange `edit details for yourcoursename` button

 ##### static mappings
 static mappings allow you to define symlinks that work from anywhere in the notebooks tree; for example, if you define the following 2 mappings